0cjs/sedoc/8bit/floppy.md

 ### Media

-For standard drives there are only two types of magnetic coating: what is now called "double density" (DD, 1D, 2D, 2DD and many other abbreviations) and "high density" (HD).
+For standard drives there are only two types of magnetic coating: what I call "standard" and by many is now called "double density" (DD, 1D, 2D, 2DD and many other abbreviations) and "high density" (HD).
 These differ in coercivity and thickness of the magnetic media.
 DD / HD 5.25" is 300 / 600 Oersted and 3.5" is 660 / 720 Oe. [[Retrocomputing SE][rcse 9303]]

+All recordings to standard density diskettes use the same _flux density,_ regardless of other aspects of the format.
+Even with just the one flux density, different ways of recording give a very wide range of capacities, from around 90 KB for single-sided 40-track "single-density" FM formats to 800 KB or more for double-sided 80-track MFM formats.

 Single vs. double density refers only to the encoding format: FM for SD and MFM for DD.
 (M2FM was an early DD scheme replaced by MFM.)
-Though differing in information density, both are the same flux density. and use the same "double density" (as it's now called) media.
+Though differing in information density, both are the same flux density, and use the same standard density (or "double density," as it's now called) media.

 So-called "quad density" (5.25" only) or "2DD" refers to 80-track drives;
-again the magnetic coating is standard double density media.
+again the magnetic coating is standard ("double density") media.

 8" floppy sleeves have the index hole in a [slightly different location][boginjr] on single-sided and double-sided diskettes, and so 1S